How to Study Chess Openings: 2026 Guide by Rating

 Layer 3: Move-order memorization

 Just enough specific moves to reach your understood structures.
 Depth depends on rating (see below).
-See our rating-by-rating depth guide and how to memorize chess openings and actually remember them.
+See our rating-by-rating depth guide, how to memorize chess openings and actually remember them, and how to handle transpositions in your opening repertoire.

 Layer 4: Opponent preparation